chaimleib/resume/resume.md

 Programmed with Google Spreadsheets API, developed CiviCRM web site, and created vector logo in Inkscape and Illustrator.

-## Technical knowledge & skills
-**General**: Expert and actively working in Go, C#, JavaScript, bash and zsh shell, awk, and PHP.
-Recent work and personal project experience in Java, TypeScript, Python, Ruby, C, VB, and vimscript.
-Experience in more than 50 languages, picking up new ones quickly.
-Intimately familiar with git internals.
-Familiar with several IDEs, including Visual Studio Code, IntelliJ (and family), Xcode, Eclipse and others, while tending to use tmux and vim for daily drivers.

-**Development process engineering**: Designs customized systems and operating procedures for the problem and the team, some of which have been battle-tested for five years and are still going strong.

-**Security**: Strong awareness of potential attack vectors to help avoid developer-induced vulnerabilities.
-Keeps coworkers and customers protected as a matter of deep personal conviction to "do no harm," while allowing the power and flexibility to get the job done.

-**Web technologies**: Experienced in React, AngularJS, SCSS, Webpack, MySQL, Rails, and Django for reactive, cross-browser, full stack web development.

-**Other**: Has studied and implemented algorithms for music synthesis and analysis, robot control, machine learning, OCR, pathfinding, 3D graphics and raytracing, parsers, compilers, interpreters, and operating systems.
-Created special and general-purpose processors in Verilog hardware definition language.

 ## Education
 ### **University of California, Berkeley – College of Engineering** (2008-2014)